 The going concern principle centers around the presumption your business will continue its operations and meet its financial obligations over the next 12 months.
 Obviously, this assurance is important to many people and parties, so taking management’s word that everything is hunky-dory simply isn’t good enough.

 That’s why companies must perform regular going concern assessments and, under some circumstances, disclose such matters in their financial statements.
-Once again, the financial statements function as that check engine light, providing an early warning for investors and financial statement users when potential trouble is ahead.
+Once again, the financial statements and going concern disclosures function as that check engine light, providing an early warning for investors and financial statement users when potential trouble is ahead.

-Interestingly, US GAAP (generally accepted accounting principles) doesn’t actually define the going concern concept.
+Interestingly, US GAAP (Generally Accepted Accounting Principles) doesn’t actually define the going concern concept.
 Instead, it only speaks to the presumed continuation of a company in its financial statements, except if liquidation is imminent.
-In which case, management would apply the liquidation basis of accounting.
+In that case, management would apply the liquidation basis of accounting.

 Further, since US GAAP doesn’t directly address the topic, a going concern assessment doesn’t affect an entity’s financial accounting, regardless of the assessment results.
 Thus, a company will continue to account for its financial statements under the going concern basis of accounting unless, as you guessed, it meets the criteria for liquidation.